We’ve all done it. Lost our temper, said something we regret, gave in to sin, allowed our friends to tempt us.

 Examples of Lack of Self-Control in the Bible

 The most obvious example of lack of self-control in the Bible is that of Adam and Eve.
 They could not resist the fruit of the forbidden tree and plunged us all into a world full of sin.

 David was also known to forgo his self-control as is seen with BethSheba.
 Not only does he act on his lust, but he has her husband killed.

-As far as lack of self-control in the women department, we should mention Samson.
-His great strength taken from him because he gave into a wicked woman.
+As far as lack of self-control regarding women, we should mention Samson.
+His great strength was taken from him because he gave into a wicked woman.